JLHerreraCortijo/drc_elections/README.md

 Please check for more information at https://docs.github.com/en/repositories/working-with-files/managing-large-files

+## Install

+Please install renv and then run renv::restore()

+### Package versions

+The package plm, version 2.6-4, requires fixing to work with stargazer.
+Please continue using version 2.6-2 until the stargazer issue is resolved.

+# Scripts

+The folder `R` contains all the scripts required to replicate the results in this project.
+The scripts are numbered `001`, `002`, `003`, etc., indicating the order in which they should be executed.
+Scripts with numbers followed by a letter (e.g., `003a`, `003b`) are not intended to be run independently; instead, they should be called from other scripts.

 ## Preprocessing

 The preprocessing script (R/001 - data processing) is designed to meticulously